 - Images conveying the stories you tell in your business—use these images with a great caption and you’ll create connection and engagement

-The easiest way to do this is to find a branding photographer that works with small businesses—extra bonus points if they understand the creative industry.
+The easiest way to do this, of course, is to find a branding photographer that works with small businesses—extra bonus points if they understand the creative industry.

-Don’t just go out and take a couple of photos and think you’re good—think about what you are photographing and how that will connect with your audience.
+And don’t just go out and take a couple of photos and think you’re good.
+Think about what you are photographing and how that will connect with your audience.
 Think about the stories you can share that will also tie into your images and make those clients think, “me too!” or “I want that!” or “I love her!”